Where to test your water in Indiana

 of Health Laboratory (ISDH) will test private well water samples

-To have your water tested, you must used the "Water Test Kit Order Form" which is the last form listed at t t http://www.in.gov/isdh/24550.htm (direct link to the form (Microsoft Word) is https://forms.in.gov/Download.aspx?id=74).
-Fill out the bottom table of the form, called "Unregulated/Unmonitored" (for your home).
-Enclose the fee and mail the address included.
-You will receive the test kit, which consists of sterile bottles, a mailer, and instructions.
+To have your water tested, you must use the "Water Test Kit Order Form" which is the last form listed at http://www.in.gov/isdh/24550.htm (A direct link to the form (pdf) is at https://forms.in.gov/Download.aspx?id=74).
+Fill out the tests you want in the Private Individual line.
+Enclose the fee (currently $10 per test plus $6.50 S&H) and mail to the address on the form.
+You will receive the test kit, which consists of sterile bottles, a mailer, and instructions for filling the sample bottle and mailing it back.
 Call 317-921-5874 for more information.

 To find Indiana laboratories